liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/03-upgrading-the-liferay-maven-build.markdown

 Of course, you must also update the artifacts you're referencing for your projects.
-If you're using the Central Repository to install Liferay Maven artifacts, you won't need to do anything further than updating the artifacts in your POMs.
-If you're, however, working behind a proxy or do not have internet access, you must update your company-shared or local repository with the latest
+If you're using the Central Repository to install Liferay Maven artifacts, you won't need to do anything more than update the artifacts in your POMs.
+If, however, you're working behind a proxy or don't have Internet access, you must update your company-shared or local repository with the latest
 @product-ver@ Maven artifacts.
 See the
 [Installing Liferay Maven Artifacts](/develop/tutorials/-/knowledge_base/7-0/installing-liferay-maven-artifacts)